ezcater/ezcater_rubocop/README.md

 - **rubocop_gem**: For use in Ruby gem projects, this inherits from the **rubocop** configuration.
 - **rubocop_rails**: For Rails projects, this inherits from the **rubocop** configuration.

+### Documentation

+Visit https://rubydoc.info/gems/ezcater_rubocop to view the documentation for our custom cops in the latest release.

 ## Usage

 Run `rubocop` for an entire project: